 But as parents, we sure don’t want to teach our kids to fear being honest with us about what they are feeling.
 That could be a recipe for disaster as they head closer towards the teen years.

-Of course, none of us are born knowing how to parent, so if you’re still adjusting, or having a hard time being a parent, it can be vital to really come to terms with the Role of Parents in their kid’s lives.
+Of course, none of us are born knowing how to parent, so if you’re still adjusting, or having a hard time being a parent, it can be vital to really come to terms with the Role of Parents in a Child’s Life (click to read my article).

 So why not take a brief moment and review some of those key points?